CAUSA/Frameshift/README.md

-### Frameshift Substitution Scores and Frameshift Tolerability of the Genetic Code and Protein-coding Genes
+### Frameshift Tolerance of the Genetic Code and Protein-coding Genes

 #### 1	Simulation and translation of coding DNA sequences (CDSs)